Dynamic Storytelling at Internet Briefing in Zürich

 Thanks to the zooming interface the order of my slide was not fixed.
 So I could decide at any point to show more or less of any topic.
 If I noticed that the audience already knew a topic I would just skip it.
 Also, when I received in-depth questions I would access the website inside my presentation and show live content.

-Overall, I could dynamically adapt the flow of my presentation to the interest of the audience and therefore be more relevant for them.
+Overall, I could do dynamic storytelling by adapting the flow of my presentation to the interest of the audience and therefore be more relevant for them.